As Told by Ginger: Continuity and themes

+There were limits to this, however.
+Unlike many live-action shows whose characters often wore an outfit only once, As Told by Ginger characters frequently repeated one of their previously seen outfits in later episodes.
+New outfits were added every few episodes and certain outfits were no longer seen again after a point, resulting in a set wardrobe rotation for each individual character.

 The series also deals with several deeper themes.
 In "Wicked Game", Ginger's two best friends betray her after feeling jealousy toward her new boyfriend, Darren.
 In "And She Was Gone", the staff and students at school think Ginger is suicidally depressed after she writes a disturbing poem that worries them.
 In the episode "No Hope for Courtney", Carl's pranks cause his teacher to retire.
 After she agrees to come back, Mrs. Gordon passes on.
 In actuality, Mrs. Gordon's voice actress, Kathleen Freeman, died before the episode's completion, and the script was rewritten in dedication to her.
 "A Lesson in Tightropes" has Ginger going through an emotional breakup with Darren (who has cheated on her with cheerleader Simone) while she must undergo surgery for appendicitis.
 Furthermore, the episode "Stuff'll Kill Ya" shows Ginger dealing with a coffee and caffeine drug addiction.

 Series finale and TV Film The Wedding Frame ends on a Flashforward scene, with Ginger (who is now an author) doing a reading of her book at a bookstore, with Lois, Dave, Carl, Hoodsie, Macie, Dodie, Chet Zipper, Dodie and Chet's daughter, and Darren in attendance.
 Darren is holding a mixed race baby with ginger hair, suggesting that he and Ginger ultimately made up and got back together.
 The film ends with a close up of Ginger's left hand (now with a wedding and engagement ring on it) on her now-closed book, which is titled As Told by Ginger.
 Ginger breaks the fourth wall at the end of her reading, and thanks both the audience in the bookshop watching her, and the viewers at home.